 Hello!
 You have just completed one of the most challenging yet exciting lessons of the course.
 Now you have an idea of what it means to be a UX designer in real life — with all the new terms, challenges, and discoveries.
 Remember that without practice, any theory loses its meaning, so study the material and be sure to complete the homework.
 Ahead are even more exciting topics before we move on to Figma.
 I promise, it will get even more interesting!

-Follow me on Instagram @frusia.pro, so you don't miss announcements of new lessons and receive useful tips for UX/UI designers, especially about creating portfolios and job searching.
-In the feed, you'll find plenty of practical posts, which will help you improve your design skills every day.
-Join in and develop your professional skills with me!
+Follow me on Instagram @frusia.pro, so you don't miss announcements of new lessons and receive useful tips for UX/UI designers, including portfolio creation and job searching.
+In the feed, you'll find a lot of practical posts, which will help you improve your design skills every day.
+Join and develop your professional skills together with me!